 Unfortunately it’s not always that straightforward.
 As you saw with the example, it’s complicated because while a cash ticket (including those booked through the Ultimate Rewards portal) has all taxes and fees included in the price, an award ticket also is charged taxes and fees ($5.60 in the case of a domestic US ticket).

 But because the 72 cent per point valuation only happens on the base fare portion of the ticket cost, you’ll see differing amounts of ACTUAL value.
 Looking at some of the 1-stop tickets above (from IND-LAX) you will see that they cost more in dollars and less in points, which makes the math a little different.

 Still if Southwest keeps devaluing their points each year, this strategy will become more and more prevalent.
 Still it’s something to watch out for if you’re booking flights on Southwest.

-You can apply for rewards credit cards through the image below – I do receive a commission if you apply for a card through this link
+You can compare the Chase Sapphire Reserve with other cards through this link – I do receive a commission if you apply for a card through this link

 Had you realized this about booking Southwest flights through the Chase Sapphire Reserve portal?